puppetpies/icecrystals/README.md

 ## Installation

-You need Crystal 0.11 / 0.12 installed over later works with latest 0.14 release
+You need Crystal 0.11 / 0.12 installed or later works with latest 0.14 release

 You can build icecrystals with